mynameisjasmine/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It's a javascript library, it allows devs to create large applications which can change data without having to reload the page.

 - [ ] What does it mean to _think_ in react?

 - [ ] Describe state.
+State is an object that holds data that may change

 - [ ] Describe props.

+A way to share code between React components

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Anything that affects something outside of the scope of the function being executed.
+You can sync effects by using the useEffect hook.

 ## Project Set Up